 If you'd like to speak out about dolphin hunting, here are some efficient ways to start:

 If you are a scientist, please consider joining over 200 members of the international community of marine mammal and conversation scientists as a signatory of the Scientific Statement Against the Japanese Dolphin Drive Hunts.

-Important information about Privacy
+Important information about privacy

-Australia for Dolphins collects personal information for the purposes of carrying out its functions as a fundraising organisation, employer, tenant and other associated functions.
+Action for Dolphins collects personal information for the purposes of carrying out its functions as a fundraising organisation, employer, tenant and other associated functions.
 Personal information includes your name, address, occupation and anything that can identify you as an individual.

 Information we collect about you

-As a fundraising organisation, Australia for Dolphins will collect personal information about you including demographic information (eg name, address, date of birth), information about family members and/or associates, information about personal and social circumstances, financial information, education information, employment information and other information necessary for the purposes of carrying out its core business functions.
+As a fundraising organisation, Action for Dolphins will collect personal information about you including demographic information (eg name, address, date of birth), information about family members and/or associates, information about personal and social circumstances, financial information, education information, employment information and other information necessary for the purposes of carrying out its core business functions.

-Australia for Dolphins will not collect, use or disclose sensitive information about you unless we require this information for one of our functions or activities and we have your explicit consent.
+Action for Dolphins will not collect, use or disclose sensitive information about you unless we require this information for one of our functions or activities and we have your explicit consent.